After thirty years, I could be a pessimist and call this a failure. Or I could play the optimist and say we are making slow, painstaking progress.

 To be fair, perhaps these laggard organizations believe the cultural and technical challenges are too much to overcome.
 67% of organizations surveyed by Deloitte say they can’t access data or are not comfortable.

-Although it has taken us awhile to get here, I think the moment for data and analytics empowering frontline workers has finally arrived:
+Although it has taken us awhile to get here, I think the moment for data and business analytics software empowering frontline workers has finally arrived:

 Thirteen years ago, I wrote an article with Microsoft’s rallying cry of BI for everyone.
 Microsoft envisioned a ten-fold increase in the number of BI users that still has not materialized.